 Earnings per common share is computed pursuant to ASC 260, Earnings Per Share.
 Basic earnings per share is computed by dividing net income by the weighted average number of shares of common stock outstanding during the period.
 Diluted net income per share is computed by dividing net income by the sum of the weighted average number of shares of common stock outstanding plus the weighted average number of potentially dilutive securities during the period.

-As of March 31, 2018 and 2017, there were 10,005,697 and 10,475,000, respectively, of potentially dilutive securities in the form of options and warrants.
-Also as of March 31, 2018 and 2017, there were zero and 500,000 shares, respectively, of convertible preferred stock, and $550,000 and $3,125,000, respectively, of convertible promissory notes, that were potentially dilutive whose conversion into common stock is based on a discount to the market value of common stock on or about the future conversion date.
-All potentially dilutive securities had an anti-dilutive effect on earnings per share, and in accordance with ASC 260, were excluded from the diluted net income per share calculation.
-For that reason, the calculations of basic and fully diluted net income per share were identical for the three months ended March 31, 2018 and 2017.
+As of March 31, 2019 and 2018, there were 18,429,211 and 10,005,697, respectively, of potentially dilutive securities in the form of options and warrants.
+Also as of such dates, there were $350,000 and $550,000, respectively, of convertible promissory notes, and $8 million and zero, respectively, of convertible debentures payable, that were potentially dilutive, whose conversion into common stock is based on a discount to the market value of common stock on or about the future conversion date.
+For the three months ended March 31, 2019, all potentially dilutive securities had an anti-dilutive effect on earnings per share, and in accordance with ASC 260, were excluded from the diluted net income per share calculation, resulting in identical calculations of basic and fully diluted net income per share.
 These securities may dilute earnings per share in the future.

 Commitments and Contingencies

 The Company follows ASC 450, Contingencies, which requires the Company to assess the likelihood that a loss will be incurred from the occurrence or non-occurrence of one or more future events.
 Such assessment inherently involves an exercise of judgment.
-In assessing possible loss contingencies from legal proceedings or unasserted claims, the Company would evaluate the perceived merits of the proceedings or claims, and the perceived merits of the relief sought or expected to be sought.
+In assessing possible loss contingencies from legal proceedings or unasserted claims, the Company evaluates the perceived merits of such proceedings or claims, and of the relief sought or expected to be sought.

 While not assured, management does not believe, based upon information available at this time, that a loss contingency will have material adverse effect on the Company’s financial position, results of operations or cash flows.